physicsrob/vdm1/docs/index.md

 - 1 DS8836N bus receiver
 - 1 93L16 binary counter

-# Theory of Operation
+# Interface
-For a detailed theory of operation, I recommend the original VDM-1 manual.
-All components have the same number, so the original manual applies to the VDM-2021 almost perfectly.

-The short version is this:  The VDM has 1KB of memory containing 16 rows of 64 ASCII characters.
+The VDM has 1KB of memory which can be configured to start at any 1KB page.
+The memory contains 16 rows of 64 ASCII characters.
 ASCII characters are placed directly into memory and are displayed immediately by the VDM-1.
-The video output is via a BNC connector on the board which may be hooked directly to a compatible monitor (anything that can display composite video, such as a closed circuit TV monitor, or even a modern LCD monitor with composite input).
 Scrolling is controlled by writing to a status I/O port.

+The video output is via a BNC connector on the board which may be hooked directly to a compatible monitor.
+Compatible monitors include anything capable of displaying composite video: a closed circuit television monitor, a modern LCD with composite input, or a television with an RF modulator.

+For a details of the board interface and theory of operation, I recommend reading the original VDM-1 manual.

 # Software
-The VDM-1 enjoyed broad software support:
+The VDM-1 enjoyed broad software support, most likely thanks in large part to the ease of writing compatible software.
+All software for the VDM-1 works identically for the VDM-2021.

 - The famous Trek-80 game, created by Steve Dompier.
     - [Wikipedia](https://en.wikipedia.org/wiki/Trek-80)
     - [Manual](software/trek80.pdf)